-Policy SW11: Sustainable Design and Placemaking Development must contribute to the creation of attractive and sustainable places through high quality, sustainable and inclusive design New development will be required to: 1. be appropriate to its local context in terms of scale, height, massing, elevational treatment, Provides sustainable design criteria for development that includes provision for a reduction in the potential indirect effects of construction and development.
-None materials and detailing, layout, form, mix and density; integrate effectively with adjacent spaces, the public realm and historic environment to enhance the general street scene and create good quality townscape; not result in an unacceptable impact on local amenity, loss of light or privacy, or visual impact, and incorporate a good standard of landscape design; contribute to the provision of green infrastructure, including open space in accordance with the Council's standards, sustainable drainage systems where appropriate, and ensure that the County Borough's network of green infrastructure is accessible and connected; allow access for the widest range of people possible, and demonstrate that any traffic movements will not have an unacceptable impact on local amenity or highway safety and satisfy the Council's parking standards; incorporate resource efficient/adaptable buildings and layouts using sustainable design and construction techniques; minimise the demand for energy and, where appropriate, utilise renewable energy resources; provide relevant utility services and infrastructure without causing any unacceptable environmental impacts; provide adequate facilities and space for waste collections and recycling; and provide the creation of healthy and active environments and reduce the opportunity for crime and anti-social behaviour.
-Screening: The policy itself will not lead to development.
-The policy is intended to protect the natural environment, including biodiversity.
-The policy is intended to conserve or enhance the natural, built or historic environment, and such enhancements are unlikely to affect a European site.
+Policy SW11: : Sustainable Design and Placemakina

+Development must contribute to the creation of attractive and sustainable places through high quality, sustainable and inclusive design

+New development will be required to:

+- be appropriate to its local context in terms of scale, height, massing, elevational treatment, materials and detailing, layout, form, mix and density; - 2. integrate effectively with adjacent spaces, the public realm and historic environment to enhance the general street scene and create good quality townscape; - 3. not result in an unacceptable impact on local amenity, loss of light or privacy, or visual impact, and incorporate a good standard of landscape design; - contribute to the provision of green infrastructure, including open space in accordance with the Council's standards, sustainable drainage systems where appropriate, and ensure that the County Borough's network of green infrastructure is accessible and connected; - allow access for the widest range of people possible, and demonstrate that any traffic movements will not have an unacceptable impact on local amenity or highway safety and satisfy the Council's parking standards; - 6. incorporate resource efficient/adaptable buildings and layouts using sustainable design and construction techniques; - minimise the demand for energy and, where appropriate, utilise renewable energy resources: - provide relevant utility services and infrastructure without causing any unacceptable environmental impacts; - 9. provide adequate facilities and space for waste collections and recycling; and - promote the creation of healthy and active environments and reduce the opportunity for crime and anti-social behaviour.

+- The policy itself will not lead to development. - The policy is intended to protect the natural environment, including biodiversity. - The policy is intended to conserve or enhance the natural, built or historic environment, and such enhancements are unlikely to affect a European site.